Azure/mtm-labs/container/lab1-prepare-container-deployment/index.md

         container-labs/code/Dockerfile

-2. Add the following code to the Dockerfile taking care not to delete the first line.
+2. Add the following code to the Dockerfile.

+        FROM node:18.12-alpine3.17

         # Create app directory
         WORKDIR /usr/src/app